jturcotte/SublimeSwitchFileDeluxe/README.md

 Switch header/source based on generic suffixes (not just the extension).

 If a file can't be found in the same directory, the command also searches for it in the directory of other already opened files.
+It can also search in relative paths specified with `"paths"` setting.
+For example if `"paths"` is `["..", "../impl", "internal"]`, then header/source will be searched in parent folder, in 'impl' sibling folder and in 'internal' subfolder.

 Example
 =======